TRIUMPH, TRAGEDY AND STARDUST

 And yet, on cue, simply wishing away the numerous studies and stats which confirm the rather obvious link, the Bishops Conference of England and Wales trotted out its General Secretary, the hapless Fr.
 Marcus Stock, to disavow Bertone's truth-telling and parrot the party line: "To the best of my knowledge," he declared, "there is no empirical data which concludes that sexual orientation is connected to child sexual abuse.
 The consensus among researchers is that the sexual abuse of children is not a question of sexual 'orientation,' whether heterosexual or homosexual, but of a disordered attraction or 'fixation'."

 Presumably the "empirical data" Fr.
 Stock consulted was the self-serving "gay" variety: produced by homosexual researchers forever seeking to obstruct the truth and rationalize their own disorder.
-Famously, in 1973, via power politics, threats, and intimidation, not scientific discoveries, they orchestrated the removal of homosexuality from the diagnostic glossary of mental disorders, thereby dismissing not only hundreds of psychiatric and psychoanalytic research papers and reports, but also a number of other serious studies by groups of psychiatrists, psychologists, and educators over the best part of a century.
+Infamously, in 1973, they orchestrated the removal of homosexuality from the diagnostic glossary of mental disorders: not on the basis scientific discoveries but via power politics, threats, and intimidation.
+Hundreds of psychiatric and psychoanalytic research papers and reports were dismissed, along with other serious studies by groups of psychiatrists, psychologists, and educators over the best part of a century.
 Thus, for the last 37 years, countless men and women have been denied the proper course of treatment, with harmful and lethal consequences, because doctors have been prevented from properly diagnosing homosexuality as an aberrant behaviour ["The Myth of Homosexual Normalcy," CO, Feb.
 2006].

 Though demonstrably false, Fr Stock's convenient denial unburdens the episcopal conscience and allows it to pow-wow with the likes of Tatchell, whose vileness was further exposed just three days after he met with the Archbishop.